hvitis/OpenSourceBookQuotes/content/ludvig-von-mises.md

 > A third condition is required: the expectation that purposeful behaviour has the power to remove or at least to alleviate the felt uneasiness.

+> There is no standard of greater or lesser satisfaction other than individual judgments of value, different for various people and for the same people at various times.

+> However unfathomable the depths may be from which an impulse or instunct emerges, the means which man chooses for its satisfaction are determined by a rational consideration of expense and success.

+> Man is the being that has inhibitions, that can master his impulses and desires, that has the power to suppress instinctive desires and impulses.

+> It is true that the changes brought about by human action are but trifling when compared with the effects of the operation of the great cosmis forces.

+> Action is the essence of his nature and existence, his means of preserving his life and raising himself above the level of animals and plants.
+However perishable evanescent all human efforts may be, for man and for human science they are of primary importance.

+> The ultimate end of action is always the satisfaction of some desires of the acting man.
+Since nobody is in a position to substitute his own value judgments for those of the acting individual, it is vain to pass judgment on other people's aims and volitions.
+No man is qualified to declare what would make another man happier or less discontended.

+> It is mistake to assume that the desire to procure the bare necessities of life and health is more rational, natural, or justified than the striving after other goods or amenities.

+> To live is for man the outcome of coice, of a judgment of value.

+> It is a fact that human reason is not infallible and that man very often errs in selecting and applying means.

+> Praxeology deals with the ways and means chose for the attainment of such ultimate ends.
+Its object is means, not ends.
+The only standard which it applies is whether or not the means chosen are fit for the attainment of the ends aimed at.

+> The subject matter of all historical sciences is the past.
+They cannot teach us anything which would be valid for all human actions, that is, for the future too.
+The study of history makes a man wise and judicious.
+But it does not by itself provide any knowledge and skill which could be utilized for handling concrete tasks.

+> Nothing suggests that logic as we know it is the last and final stage of intellectual evolution.
+Human logic is a historical phase between prehuman nonlogic on the one hand and superhuman logic on the other hand.

+>